amreshh/openshift-okd/README.md

 # OpenShift OKD
-This project provisions a single node OpenShift OKD cluster on KVM/QEMU VM's.
+This project provisions a 3 node OpenShift OKD cluster on KVM/QEMU VM's (can be adjusted to a single node by commenting out the other nodes).
 Infrastructure is provisioned using terraform and the cluster is created using the User-provisioned infrastructure (UPI) method.

 # Important
 When using okd, make sure to download the openshift tools for okd.
 The redhat provided tools will not work on fedora coreos[^1].